Who are all the contestants on Strictly 2021?

-Strictly 2021: Meet the remaining contestants after Nina Wadia becomes first celebrity to be voted off
+Strictly 2021: Meet the remaining contestants after Katie McGlynn becomes second celebrity to leave

 Greg Wise, Robert Webb, Tom Fletcher and Judi Love are among this year’s celebrity contestants